CarJem/krita-touchify-plugin/IDEAS.md

 # Ideas List
 - [ ] Coolbox Integration / Some Kind of Customizable Toolbox
-- [ ] A Third Toolshelf Variant in the Form of a Docker
+- [ X ] A Third Toolshelf Variant in the Form of a Docker